Banned Books – Top 3 Pros and Cons

 Parents have the right to decide what material their children are exposed to and when.

 Having books with adult topics available in libraries limits parents’ ability to choose when their children are mature enough to read specific material.
-“Literary works containing explicit sex, oral sex, explicit & violent descriptions of rape, masturbation, vulgar and obscene language” were on the approved reading list for grades 7-12, according to Speak up for Standards, a group seeking age-appropriate reading materials for students in Dallas, Texas.
-[4] If books with inappropriate material are available in libraries, children or teens can be exposed to books their parents wouldn’t approve of before the parents even find out what their children are reading.
-[16] “[O]pting your child out of reading [a certain] book doesn’t protect him or her.
-They are still surrounded by the other students who are going to be saturated with this book,” said writer Macey France.
-[17]
+“Literary works containing explicit [scenes, as well as] vulgar and obscene language” were on the approved reading list for grades 7-12, according to Speak up for Standards, a group seeking age-appropriate reading materials for students in Dallas, Texas.
+[4]

 Read More